chef/automate/components/docs-chef-io/content/automate/inplace_upgrade_a2ha_to_automate_ha.md

     chef-automate init-config-ha existing_infra
 ```

-7. Edit config and provide No. of nodes & IP address, FQDN, ssh username, and ssh key paths
+7. Edit config and provide following details same as a2ha.rb of A2HA cluster.
+    provide No. of nodes
+    IP address
+    FQDN
+    ssh username
+    ssh key paths

 ```cmd
     vi config.toml